Zach McKinstry Preview, Player Props: Tigers vs. Guardians

 - The 8.2 strikeouts per nine innings compiled by the Guardians pitching staff ranks 25th in the league.

-- The Guardians have a 3.98 team ERA that ranks ninth across all league pitching staffs.
+- The Guardians' 3.99 team ERA ranks ninth among all MLB pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (170 total, 1.1 per game).
+- The Guardians give up the first-fewest home runs in baseball (172 total, 1.1 per game).

-- Quantrill (3-7) gets the starting nod for the Guardians in his 19th start of the season.
-He has a 5.13 ERA in 94 2/3 innings pitched, with 55 strikeouts.
+- The Guardians will send McKenzie (0-2) out for his fourth start of the season.
+He is 0-2 with a 6.17 ERA and 15 strikeouts through 11 2/3 innings pitched.

-- His most recent time out came on Saturday against the Baltimore Orioles, when the right-hander threw four innings, surrendering one earned run while giving up five hits.
+- The right-hander's last time out came on Sunday against the Baltimore Orioles, when he went 1 2/3 innings, surrendering three earned runs while allowing only one hit.

-- The 28-year-old has put up an ERA of 5.13, with 5.2 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .274 batting average against him.
+- The 26-year-old has a 6.17 ERA and 11.6 strikeouts per nine innings in three games this season, while giving up a batting average of .205 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.